 Note: Figures 2a and 2b show the evolution of the share of the population that identifies with each religious affiliation.
 "Other Religion" includes Buddhist, Hindu, Jewish, Muslim, and other religions.
-"Other Evangelicals" include Historical Evangelicals and Unclassified Evangelicals.
+"Other Evangelicals" include historical evangelicals and unclassified evangelicals.
 Figure 2c presents the evolution of the share of Pentecostal population among each ethnic group.
 Source: IPUMS.

 Although there had been early attempts at expanding the Pentecostal movement in Brazil, it was not until the 1980s that it started to gain strength.
-In this sense, the last and most successful Pentecostal wave in Brazil arrived in the late 1970s and the 1980s, with the foundation and rapid expansion of independent churches, which are often referred to as Neopentecostals (Freston (1994) and Freston (2004)).
-In 1986, an Evangelical Caucus was formed consisting largely of Pentecostals.
-The Evangelical Caucus grew from 4% of the Parliament in 1987 to 15% in 2010, becoming the third largest force in Parliament.
+The last and most successful Pentecostal wave in Brazil arrived in the 1980s, with the foundation and rapid expansion of independent churches, which are often referred to as Neopentecostals (Freston, 1994, 2004).
+While Brazilian Pentecostalism was formerly regarded as apolitical, with its leaders' motto being "the believer does not meddle in politics" (Schmidt and Engler, 2016), by the end of the 20th century, it revealed a clear political and ideological orientation.
+Pentecostal leaders began to focus on influencing Brazil's political agenda and public sphere, adopting the new motto, "brother votes for brother".
+Despite Brazilian law separating church and state, Pentecostal churches have become aggressively involved in politics.

+In 1986, an evangelical Caucus was formed consisting largely of Pentecostals.11 The evangelical Caucus grew from 4% of the Parliament in 1987 to 15% in 2010, becoming the third largest force in Parliament.
 This group focuses not only on guaranteeing equal religious treatment but also on protecting Christian morals and the institutional interest of the churches (Schmidt and Engler, 2016).

-According to Schmidt and Engler (2016), Brazilian Pentecostalism was formerly regarded as apolitical, its leaders' motto being "the believer does not meddle in politics".
-However, during the 20th century they revealed a clear political and ideological orientation.
-Pentecostal leaders began to focus on influencing Brazil's political agenda and public sphere, standing by the new motto "brother votes for brother".
-Despite Brazilian law separating church and state, Pentecostal churches have become aggressively involved in politics.
-One example is the case of Jair Bolsonaro, who publicly converted to Pentecostalism two years before the 2018 presidential elections and received public support from Pentecostal leaders.
-Another is the mayor of the city of Rio de Janeiro, who is also a Bishop in one of Brazil's major Pentecostal churches.
-Furthermore, the 2016 impeachment against President Dilma Rousseff in Brazil was led by a Pentecostal congressman.
-Given this context, to avoid the risk of electoral drawback, Brazilian candidates started to take into consideration the demands of Pentecostal groups in their speech/strategy (Schmidt and Engler (2016) and Burity (1997)).
+Furthermore, Political actors are increasingly aware of the influence these organizations have in mobilizing votes.
+This is exemplified by Brazil's far-right candidate, Jair Bolsonaro, who converted to Pentecostalism two years before winning the 2018 presidential election and received public support from Pentecostal leaders.
+Another example is the mayor of Rio de Janeiro, who is also a Bishop in one of Brazil's major Pentecostal churches.
+Additionally, the 2016 impeachment of President Dilma Rousseff was led by a Pentecostal congressman.
+Given this context, to avoid the risk of electoral drawback, Brazilian candidates started to take into consideration the demands of Pentecostal groups in their political strategy (Schmidt and Engler, 2016; Burity, 1997).

-&lt;sup>8According to Datafolha (2016), Pentecostal affiliation has continued to increase, reaching 22% of the population in 2016.
+10According to Datafolha (2016), Pentecostal affiliation has continued to increase, reaching 22% of the population in 2016.

-$^9\mathrm{Evangelical}$ Caucus is an organized group of Evangelical law makers in the Brazilian government and legislature.
+11Evangelical Caucus is an organized group of evangelical lawmakers in the Brazilian government and legislature.